12-Day Alaska Mountaineering Course

-Our 12 Day Alaska Mountaineering Course is very comprehensive and is designed to teach and build upon the basic skills addressed in our 7 Day Course.
-Additionally, we work on advanced climbing techniques and then apply these skills by climbing peaks in the Alaska Range.
+Our 12-Day Alaska Mountaineering Course is very comprehensive and is designed to take climbers farther than just the basic skills addressed in our 7-Day Course.
+In addition to covering basic mountaineering skills, we also work on advanced climbing techniques and then apply these skills by climbing peaks in the Alaska Range.
 Strong beginner or intermediate climbers who want to brush up on the basics and take their mountaineering training to the next level would benefit from this challenging adventure.
 This course is physically demanding and participants should be prepared to push themselves on some of the climbing routes.

-Our 12 Day Mountaineering Course is Denali specific, in that we will spend our time on the Kahiltna Glacier, following part of the route most Denali climbers follow for about 7 miles up glacier.
+Generally, our 12-Day Mountaineering Course is Denali specific, in that we will spend our time on the Kahiltna Glacier, following part of the route most Denali climbers follow for about 7 miles up glacier.
 This gives you a real taste of what it takes to ascend North America’s highest peak.
-We will climb neighboring peaks such as Kahiltna Dome, West Kahiltna Peak and Mount Francis, all of which provide stunning views of Denali looming to the north and east.
+If conditions allow, we will climb neighboring peaks such as Kahiltna Dome, West Kahiltna Peak and Mount Francis, all of which provide stunning views of Denali looming to the north and east.

 - Advanced anchor-building techniques

 - Rock anchors and protection placement